asrafulsharker/shopping-cart/README.md

 # React Shopping Cart
-# Step 1: Create React App
+# Step 1: Using react
+# Adding some animation